GSA-TTS/terraform-cloudgov/README.md

 ### redis

-Creates a Elasticache redis instance
+Creates a Elasticache redis instance and outputs the `instance_id` for use elsewhere.

 ```
 module "redis" {